-The economic census originated early in the 19th century, when, the Census Bureau has written, "Congress responded to a rapid increase in industrial activity" by instructing 1810 census enumerators to "take an account of the several manufacturing establishments and their manufactures"" within their purview.
-The modern economic census is conducted every five years.
-The budget justification states that this census "serves as the foundation for the measurement of U.S. businesses and their economic impact."
-Economic census and related statistics provided to the Bureau of Economic Analysis (BEA) are used "in setting the baseline" for gross domestic product (GDP) and other principal economic indicators.
+The economic census originated when, the Census Bureau has written, "Congress responded to a rapid increase in industrial activity" by instructing 1810 census enumerators to "take an account of the several manufacturing establishments and their manufactures" under their purview.
+The modern economic census occurs every five years.
+It is, the budget justification stated, "the foundation" for measuring "U.S. businesses and their economic impact."
+Economic census and related statistics provided to the Bureau of Economic Analysis (BEA) set "the baseline" for GDP and other principal economic indicators.

-During FY2020, data from the 2017 Economic Census will continue to be processed and reviewed for release, and general 2022 Economic Census planning and design of systems architecture will begin.
-The budget justification notes that "funding constraints throughout the economic census cycle" caused the bureau "to prioritize data releases needed by" BEA to calculate GDP and other economic indicators, in addition to planning for the 2022 census.
-Insofar as "resources permit, the program may release limited data publicly."
+During FY2020, 2017 Economic Census data will continue being readied for release, and 2022 census planning will begin.
+The budget justification noted that "funding constraints throughout the economic census cycle" caused the bureau "to prioritize data" needed by" BEA to calculate GDP and other economic indicators.
+As "resources permit, the program may release limited data publicly."

-The \$127.6 million FY2020 economic census request is \$28.1 million (28.3%) more than the \$99.5 million the FY2019 spending plan approved.
-The budget justification notes that, for the economic census and census of governments together, "an additional \$31.4 million in budgetary resources will be derived from recoveries of prior year obligations from programs across" the PCP account.
+The \$127.6 million FY2020 economic census request was \$28.1 million (28.3%) more than the \$99.5 million the FY2019 spending plan approved.
+The budget justification noted that, for the economic census and census of governments together, "an additional \$31.4 million in budgetary resources" was to "be derived from recoveries of prior year obligations from programs across" the PCP account.